koraydurak/koraydurak/README.md

 ## Welcome! 👋

-I’m a **physician** with a passion for **clinical research**.
-Due to curiosity about data, technology, and innovation, I got pulled into **statistics and R coding**.
+I’m a **clinician/scientist** who is curious about data, technology, and innovation, which pulled me into **statistics and R coding**.

 I share scripts or anything that was useful for my projects.
 - see also [our GitLab](https://gitlab.com/usbch/crib/basel_pmi)

-> 💡 **Note**
-> I do not have any professional background in coding
-> If you know any interesting packages, functions, formatting tricks, or any experience, I’d genuinely like to learn from you.

 ---